Mod-Bucket/Basic-Staples/README.txt

 	- Fixed freezer door.
 	- Added Mill and Freezer to store shelf.
 	- Fixed some patch priorities.
-	- Fixed some random vanilla typos.
-	- Cocoa tree and related are now Cacao tree, etc until roasting as is proper.
-	- Added a second method to get Buttermilk.
-(The proper method for real buttermilk, not the cultured stuff.
-At the moment they both point to the original Staxel buttermilk.
-Should we ever have reason to split buttermilk and cultured buttermilk the yeast recipe will change to cultured.)
-	- Folded More Farm Animals into Basic Staples.
-(Added Elephant, Elephant Trough, Vanilla Black Ivory Coffee, Elephant Cookbook.
-Added Chick)
-	- Added preliminary support for AutoKitchen and AutoMagic.
-Recipes for nearly everything (Easterfest recipes will not be automated except for melting eggs into chocolate bars at the moment.)
-These have only been spot checked.
-Automated recipes exist for everything, but not everything has a station capable of automation or has enough slots for Magic Powder.

 1.03
 	- fixed grapes. they now drop actual grapes instead of seeds.